 The landscaper attacked the job with enthusiasm, and a neighbor — worried about the cutting because the Mottas weren’t home — called the cops.
 The police came and — this being New York City — everyone got a ticket because no permits to cut trees or park dumpsters had been obtained.
 One of the police reported the matter to Island Realty, too.

 Island Realty had a case of the “shorts.”
-It wanted to develop the lot for housing, but its bank account was emptier than a supermarket in Caracas.
+It wanted to develop the lot for housing, but its bank account was emptier than a beer cooler in Caracas.
 So it sued the Mottas for treble damages under New York law, and brought in an expert who tried to sell the Court the amazing woof story that the one-third acre of cut saplings would cost $190,000 to replace.

 The Mottas’ expert pointed out that the Island Realty development plan called for removal of the trees that the Mottas had cut.
 In other words, far from damaging Island Realty, the Mottas had saved the developer a few bucks by doing what the developer would have had to have paid to have done.

 The Court was a bit vexed.
 It didn’t much cotton to the Mottas’ form of self help in clear cutting the neighboring land, but it couldn’t really find any damage, either.
 It ruled that under New York law, the lesser of diminution of value of the land or restoration costs was used to set damages.
 The Mottas had pretty well shown that the land wasn’t worth a dime less with the scrub cut.
 In fact, an aerial picture taken during the litigation (three years after the cutting) showed that the scrub was nearly all back.